November: Families and Generosity

 - Election Day (first Tuesday after the first Monday in November) - Empower youth to use their voice to be advocates and promote each person's voice.

-- Veterans Day (November 11): Use this teachable moment to focus on the contributions of "real" heroes for the common good, and plan for a way they can become heroes in even a small way in their community through service and volunteerism.
+- Veterans Day (November 11): Use this teachable moment to focus on the contributions of "real" heroes for the common good.
+Plan for a way they can become heroes in even a small way through community service and volunteerism.
 View the U.S. Department of Veterans Affairs.
 View the History Channel's Take a Veteran to School project.
 See Learning to Give lesson plans below.

 - National Philanthropy Day (November 15): This day provides an opportunity to reflect on the meaning of giving – how it has enhanced our civic society, as well as what there still is to do.
 View Lesson Plans co-created with NPD and Learning to Give.